We're giving you the chance to win back the value of your meal - every time you dine this month!

 a selection of tables at a restaurant

 What: Located at the crossroad of Oxford Street and Portland Street, Giorgio Restorante Italiano is a bright and vibrant option complete with those classic Italian touches.
-A Neapolitan inspired menu full of classic dishes including tagliatelle marinara for the seafood fanatics as well as cannelloni di pollo, pancake field with chicken, spinach and ricotta.
-There's also got a pizza tropicale with ham and pineapple - if you’re wanting to spark a debate over dinner about this untraditional addition to the menu!
-Heavenly Italian desserts include panna cotta and affogato, a delightful way to end your meal.
+A Neapolitan-inspired menu full of classic dishes like tagliatelle marinara, for the seafood fanatics, and cannelloni di pollo, a pancake field with chicken, spinach and ricotta.
+They also do a pizza tropicale with ham and pineapple, if you’re wanting to spark a debate over dinner about this untraditional addition to the menu!
+Heavenly Italian desserts like panna cotta and affogato make for a delightful way to end your meal.

 Book now: Giorgio